Maniek13/MenageEmployeeBlazor/README.md

 --

-add facebook/google/microsoft login(but is only for show name and picture yet) only working localy need ssl certyficate to save connection on https
+add facebook/google/microsoft login(but is only for show name and picture yet) only working localy need ssl certyficate to save connection on https and it is only to show/no more action when login (working everythink becouse I don't have a certificate)

 <img width="1920" alt="image" src="https://github.com/Maniek13/MenageEmployeeBlazor/assets/47826375/425a5329-41d4-48e3-a760-fa4f4fbb56cd">